Football comes home: Jubilant fans greet Lionesses on return to England

 The team landed back in the UK on Monday afternoon after defending their Euros title in a penalty shootout win over Spain in the final.

-The Lionesses have returned to the UK after triumphing at the Euros, as hundreds of jubilant fans waited to greet the team.
+The Lionesses have returned to the UK after triumphing at the Euros, with hundreds of jubilant fans greeting the champions before the team continued their celebrations at a Downing Street reception.

-The team landed back in the country on Monday afternoon after defending their Euros title in a penalty shootout win over Spain in Basel, Switzerland, on Sunday.
+The squad landed back in the country on Monday afternoon after defending their Euros title in a penalty shootout win over Spain in Basel, Switzerland, on Sunday.

-Supporters, many of whom were dressed in England kits and holding flags, cheered as they waited outside Southend Airport in Essex to greet the Lionesses.
+Supporters, many of whom were dressed in England kits and holding flags, erupted in cheers at Southend Airport in Essex as they saw the white and red plane approaching the runway and again as the team emerged from the airport to walk along a red carpet before waving at fans.

+Lionesses captain Leah Williamson led the squad out of the private terminal just before 5pm, carrying the European Championship trophy.

-Among them were twins Poppy and Daisy Macdonald, 11, from Benfleet, Essex, who were holding a sign asking for a photo with star striker Alessia Russo.
+Among the fans were twins Poppy and Daisy Macdonald, 11, from Benfleet, Essex, who were holding a sign asking for a photo with star striker Alessia Russo.

 Poppy said: “We’re so proud.
 They’ve won it two times in a row and they’ve worked so hard for it.